zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 |On|Enabled| For organizers with this policy, all their meetings require participants to provide consent to be recorded and transcribed.|
 |Off|Disabled| **This setting is the default value.** For organizers with this policy, participants aren't asked for consent to be recorded and transcribed.
 All participants are included in recordings and transcripts from these organizers' meetings.|

-To manage recording consent for your organization, follow these steps:
+To manage recording consent for your organization in the Teams admin center, follow these steps:

 1. Open the Teams admin center.
 2. Expand **Meetings** from the navigation pane.